 If you discover obvious, major water intrusion, call an emergency NJ water damage restoration company immediately to promptly dry your property out.
 A team of professionals will be fully equipped and trained to properly complete your water extraction and structural drying.
 An inadequate dry out can have serious repercussions for property owners.
 If the building is not thoroughly dried out, residual moisture can collect and wreak havoc on the building further down the line.

-Symptoms of a Water Problem in Your New Jersey Home
+Symptoms of Hidden Water Damage in Your New Jersey Home

 - Signs of Mold– It only take 24-48 hours for major mold to develop with adequate water.

-- Questionable odors- Hidden water remains stagnant and promotes mold and bacteria growth.
+- Questionable odors- Hidden water damage means stagnant water that promotes mold and bacteria growth.
 This produces a musty, earthy smell.
 Where there is mold, there is a water source feeding the mold.
 If you suspect unseen mold growth in your property, consider calling an expert to complete a comprehensive NJ mold inspection.
 A certified professional will be properly trained and equipped to safely diagnose the full extent of your mold problem and find where the water starts and stops.

 - Visual signs of mold growth- Airborne mold spores are microscopic and find their way into hidden nooks and crannies in the structure of the home.
 So does water.
 When moisture contacts dormant spores, active mold growth begins.
 If you identify potential mold spores developing in your property, call a NJ mold removal company.